Turkey says Syrian plane carried Russian munitions

 Turkey has boosted its troop presence along the 900-km (560-mile) border and returned fire in response to shelling from northern Syria, where Assad's forces have been battling rebels.

-Chief of Staff General Necdet Ozel said on Wednesday his troops would respond "with greater force" if Syrian shelling continued and parliament last week authorized the deployment of troops outside Turkish territory.
+Chief of Staff General Necdet Ozel said on Wednesday his troops would respond "with greater force" if Syrian shelling continued and parliament last week authorised the deployment of troops outside Turkish territory.

 Such approval has in the past been used for strikes against Kurdish militant bases in northern Iraq.
 In 2008 Turkey sent 10,000 troops backed by air power over the border.